 Its taken me a while but I’ve finally gotten around to renovating the back yard, although my neighbours think its probably five years too late.
 I admit that the long grass down the back has taken on forest like proportions and the rock pool has long since been lost in the before mentioned forest.
 Somewhere back there is also a washing line, one of the old rotary ones with the rusty wire and the hoist to make it go up and down.
 I miss that washing line, it was perfect when the kids wanted to hang there cricket balls in stockings and use them for batting practice.
 They spent hours at it every day, along with all the neighbourhood kids just belting away practicing all their cricket shots.
 Front foot drive , slice, pull over midwicket even ducking the bouncer all the best shots were played under that washing line.
 So as part of the renovation the wife wanted to make the backyard more serene, somewhere we could have friends over to entertain, have a few drinks and enjoy the serenity.
 In her mind she saw a virtual piece of Bali with thatch huts, wandering streams and Buddha statues.
 I was okay with all that but put my foot down about the incense because I’ve always hated the smell of Sandalwood.
 One of the other things she wanted was a few large wind chimes she could hang from the new thatched deck that would send spiritual sounds around us whenever the wind blew.
 Luckily she found one that seemed to play greensleeves when rattled rather than some Elvis song.
 The whole makeover took about three months but I’m glad to say that she got what she wanted, lots of cushions, decking and wandering stream, even a fire pit which will come in handy should we ever decide to baste a full pig for an evenings festivities.
 She has started to add all the girly touches and my suggestion of a beer fridge was met with a stern look and a shake of her head which means it will be my old esky stashed out the back on party nights again.
 All in all I’m happy, she’s happy, that’s all that counts.

 Well it was almost built, the wife thought it was too big but I thought it was just perfect.
 I mean can you really ever have a deck which is too big, you need space for the BBQ, the outdoor kitchen, all those chairs and tables to hold all the food the wife will make every weekend and of course plenty of drinking room for your mates.
 No, it was perfect, and I could see all the spots where I’d bent over a nail in the hope no one would notice or where I’d had to take a screw out because I’d put it in the wrong place. these were all beauty marks to me, perfect flaws which made my deck a classic, something to be cherished through the years.
 My mates, especially the tradies laughed at some of the design.
 They offered lots of good advice on how I should have sanded off the curves or thought to varnish the wood before I put it down, all good advice I said, but useful two weeks ago..!!!
 Still at the christening of the deck there were no loud groans from the wood with twenty people on it, although the wife did advise people not to lean against the railings as she looked worriedly at me and rememebered I’d run out of the longer screw around that section.
 Didn’t matter , I’d put in the longer nails to make up for it, this deck will be here long after the old house has been blown away by a cyclone or the whiteants have digested the house.
+At the final deck party my wife put a beautiful candelabra out on the table lit with eight candles and it made the whole area glow like sunset.
 I’m proud of this deck, I wish it looked more like this one.

 But in the end it is what it is, a home deck built with blood sweat and tears, lots of blood actually if you count the time I split my thumb with the chisel, luckily that part of the deck is hidden by a large pot plant.
 Its my deck and all is good, now lets start on the rumpus room.